 I named the new preset “11 X 15 Landscape”.
 Once you click OK, the dialog box will be closed.

 You will find it on the list whenever you need it next time.

 Are you finding an option to clear an image aspect ratio?
 This means resizing the crop border independently is your primary purpose.

 There is a Clear option on the right side of the aspect ratio length.
 Click on it to Clear the customized aspect ratio.

 After clearing the customized aspect ratio, you can drag the handles freely.

-In the above steps, we were discussing cropping an image following a general aspect ratio or shape.
+We discussed cropping an image following a general aspect ratio or shape in the above steps.

-The most surprising thing is, you can crop a photo to a specific size & resolution using the Crop tool.
+The most surprising thing is you can crop a photo to a specific image size & resolution using the Crop tool.
 For this, the Aspect Ratio menu needs to be opened.